 - In Luke 2:29 Simeon referred to God’s word [rhema] to him that he would see God’s salvation.
 Finally, he could depart in peace because the light that he had waited a lifetime for had begun to shine in Jesus.

 These “things” form the bulk of Luke’s nativity story.
 They span about 15 months.
-Everything referred to involved angelic visitations.
+Almost everything referred to involved angelic visitations.